RenderKit/oidn/README.md

 # Training

-The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (see the `training` directory), which can be used to train the denoising filter models using image datasets provided by the user.
-The toolkit consists of multiple command-line tools (e.g. dataset preprocessing, training, inference, image comparison) that together can be used to train and evaluate models.
+The Intel Open Image Denoise source distribution includes a Python-based neural network training toolkit (located in the `training` directory), which can be used to train the denoising filter models using image datasets provided by the user.
+The toolkit consists of multiple command-line scripts (e.g. dataset preprocessing, training, inference, image comparison) that together can be used to train and evaluate models.
+These scripts are the following:

+  - `preprocess.py`: Preprocesses training and validation datasets.

+  - `train.py`: Trains a model using preprocessed datasets.

+  - `infer.py`: Performs inference on a set of images using the specified training result.

+  - `export.py`: Exports a training result to the runtime model weights format.

+  - `find_lr.py`: Tool for finding the optimal minimum and maximum learning rates.

+  - `split_exr.py`: Splits a multi-channel EXR image into multiple feature images.

 ## Prerequisites